FTX founder charged in scheme to defraud crypto investors

 Federal prosecutors said Bankman-Fried devised “a scheme and artifice to defraud” FTX’s customers and investors beginning in 2019, the year it was founded.
 He illegally diverted their money to cover expenses, debts and risky trades at the crypto hedge fund he started in 2017, Alameda Research, and to make lavish real estate purchases and large political donations, prosecutors said in a 13-page indictment.

-At a press conference on Tuesday, U.S. Attorney Damian Williams called it “one of the biggest frauds in American history,” and said the investigation is ongoing and fast-moving.
+At a press conference on Tuesday, U.S. Attorney Damian Williams in New York called it “one of the biggest frauds in American history,” and said the investigation is ongoing and fast-moving.

 Bankman-Fried has fallen hard and fast from the top of the cryptocurrency industry he helped to evangelize.
 FTX filed for bankruptcy on Nov.
 11, when it ran out of money after the cryptocurrency equivalent of a bank run.